MicrosoftDocs/azure-docs/articles/lab-services/administrator-guide.md

 ## Content filtering

-Your school may need to do content filtering to prevent students from accessing inappropriate websites.
+Your school might need to do content filtering to prevent students from accessing inappropriate websites.
 For example, to comply with the [Children's Internet Protection Act (CIPA)](https://www.fcc.gov/consumers/guides/childrens-internet-protection-act).
 Azure Lab Services doesn't offer built-in support for content filtering, and doesn't support network-level filtering.

 Schools typically approach content filtering by installing third-party software that performs content filtering on each computer.
 To install third-party content filtering software on each computer, you should install the software on each lab's template VM.

 There are a few key points to highlight as part of this solution:

 - If you plan to use the [autoshutdown settings](./cost-management-guide.md#automatic-shutdown-settings-for-cost-control), you need to unblock several Azure host names with the third party software.
 The autoshutdown settings use a diagnostic extension that must be able to communicate back to Lab Services.
 Otherwise, the autoshutdown settings fail to enable for the lab.
-- You may also want to have each student use a nonadmin account on their VM so that they can't uninstall the content filtering software.
+- You might also want to have each student use a nonadmin account on their VM so that they can't uninstall the content filtering software.
 Adding a nonadmin account must be done when creating the lab.

 Learn more about the [supported networking scenarios in Azure Lab Services](./concept-lab-services-supported-networking-scenarios.md), such as content filtering.